Controlling an actively-quenched single photon detector with bright light: Blinding mechanisms

 Fig.~\ref{fig:spcm-aqr-attack-parameters}(a) shows at which optical pulse frequencies blinding of the detector is achieved, and the corresponding bias voltage at the APD.
 We identified three distinct mechanisms responsible for blinding.
 Each mechanism is activated in a different range of control pulse frequencies, as discussed below.

-The first blinding mechanism corresponds to transition from Geiger to linear mode by lowering the APD bias voltage below breakdown.
+The first blinding mechanism corresponds to transition from Geiger to classical photodiode mode by lowering the APD bias voltage below breakdown.
 As the frequency of optical pulses increases, control first appears when the APD bias voltage drops by 12--15$\,\volt$ (Fig.~\ref{fig:spcm-aqr-attack-parameters}(a)).
 To understand why it drops, let's consider the detector electrical circuit depicted in Fig.~\ref{fig:spcm-aqr-detector-circuit}.
 When the APD is illuminated by a bright optical pulse, the current through it is not interrupted by the detection and quenching circuit (DQC) and is much larger than during an ordinary single-photon avalanche.
 A current limiting circuit (CLC) kicks in and limits the current pulse to about $10\,\milli\ampere$.
 This current is drawn from the capacitor C9, whose other end is connected to the output of a low-power opamp U7.1.
 This opamp has a specified maximum load current significantly smaller than $10\,\milli\ampere$.
-It gets overloaded by the current pulses, and unexpectedly develops a large static voltage offset between its inputs (see Fig.~\ref{fig:spcm-aqr-attack-parameters}(b), middle chart).
-This negative offset effectively adds to the pre-set reference voltage at the opamp non-inverting input, and the feedback loop lowers the APD bias voltage proportionally.
+It gets overloaded by the current pulses, and unexpectedly develops a large static voltage offset between its inputs (see Fig.~\ref{fig:spcm-aqr-attack-parameters}(b), middle chart), which may be a behavior specific to this particular opamp integrated circuit.
+Yet, this negative offset effectively adds to the pre-set reference voltage at the opamp non-inverting input, and the feedback loop lowers the APD bias voltage proportionally.